Author: Dr. Jean-Paul Rodrigue

 It is commonly assumed that regions compete over factors such as resources, labor, and governance to provide the most suitable economic advantages.
 Transportation is a key factor for competitiveness since it provides access to markets, labor, and resources.
 In particular, the mobility costs of workers and freight are the two most important factors of spatial competitiveness.
 However, the true extent of how transportation can improve competitiveness is often unclear since transportation is embedded in many economic and social processes.

 The liberalization of trade was accompanied by a growth of transportation activities since transactions involve movements of freight, capital, people, and information.
 Developments in the transport sector are matched by global and regional interdependence and competition.
 Transportation, like commodities, goods, and services, is traded, sometimes openly and subject to full market forces, but more often subject to a form of public control (regulation) or ownership.
-The core component of a transport-related transaction involves its costs that either has to be negotiated between the provider of the service and the user or are subject to some arbitrary decree (price-setting such as public transit).
+The core component of a transport-related transaction involves its costs that either have to be negotiated between the provider of the service and the user or are subject to some arbitrary decree (price-setting such as public transit).
 Since transportation can be perceived as a service, its commercialization (how it is brought to the market) is an important dimension of its dynamics.
 Most transport firms compete over cost, differentiation (offering different transport services in terms of nature or quality) or focus (highly involved in a specific region or type of service).

 These three factors usually involve different investment and development strategies for transport firms.
 Transport service providers tend to be private entities, particularly in the global freight transport sector.
 Local passenger transportation providers (transit) tend to be publicly owned.
 While transport companies have no specific location as modes are allocated to fulfill demand, transportation assets have a deep spatial and locational imprint.
 Improving transportation is thus assumed to improve the competitiveness of regions.
 One important component of the competitiveness of transportation concerns investments in infrastructure, modes, and terminals, as well as their marketing and financing.
 Financial activities have seen a concentration among major global financial centers.

-Investments are performed either to expand the geographical extent, the capacity of a transport system or to maintain its operating conditions.
+Investments are performed either to expand the geographical extent, the capacity of a transport system, or to maintain its operating conditions.
 The public and private sectors have contributed to the funding of transport investments depending on economic, social, and strategic interests.
 For obvious reasons, the private sector seeks transport investments that promise economic returns while the public sector often invests for social and strategic purposes.
 In many cases, private transport providers have difficulties in acting independently in formulating and implementing their transport investments.
 Various levels of government are often lobbied by transport firms for financial and regulatory assistance in projects that are presented as of public interest and benefit.
 The consolidation of regional markets and the resulting increase in transborder traffic has led transport firms to seek global alliances and greater market liberalization in the transport and communication sector as means to attract investments and to improve their productivity.

 Deregulation and divestiture policy has also substantially changed the competitive environment in the transport industry.
 It has led governments to withdraw from the management, operations, and ownership of national carriers, ports, and airports.
-This has given rise to a major reorganization of the international and national transport sectors with the emergence of transnational transport corporations that are governing the global flow of air, maritime and land trade, and the management of airports, ports, and railyards.
+This has given rise to a major reorganization of the international and national transport sectors with the emergence of transnational transport corporations that are governing the global flow of air, maritime, and land trade, and the management of airports, ports, and railyards.

 Competitiveness is not always a rational endeavor, and behavioral issues could have an impact on the choice of modes, routes, and terminals.
 There are several reasons behind this.
 First, decision-makers could have incomplete or even inaccurate information about routing options.
 The range of options is bounded, resulting in options that are not optimal.
 Second, existing relations between actors in a transport chain are commonly associated with informal commitments that may not be optimal.
 Third, there is an inertia in commercial decisions where actors are opting for the status quo since changing existing structures would require an effort and a level of risk.